arkime/arkime/README.md

   - It is also possible to place Apache in front of Arkime, so it can handle the authentication and pass the username on to Arkime.
   - This is how we deploy it.

-* A shared password stored in the Arkime configuration file is used to encrypt password hashes AND for inter-Arkime communication.
+* A shared password stored in the Arkime configuration file is used to encrypt password hashes and for inter-Arkime communication.

   - Make sure you protect the config file on the filesystem with proper file permissions.
   - Encrypted password hashes are used so a new password hash can not be inserted into ``elasticsearch`` directly in case it hasn't been secured.